 Arabba proposes the great Tour of the Sella Ronda, whereas the Marmolada is fascinating thanks to the new skiing plants that includes more than 3.000 metres of ski tracks.

 THE HILLY AREA

-The hilly area, can be seen from the Prosecco and Colli Conegliano and Valdobbiadene wines road, among the most important and renowned of Italy.
+The hilly area, a UNESCO Wold Heritage site, can be seen from the Prosecco and Colli Conegliano and Valdobbiadene wines road, among the most important and renowned of Italy.
 It offers hills where everything is vineyard and among them you can see churches, abbeys, castles, towns rounded by walls and villas.
 As Venanzio Fortunato wrote in the VI century "this is the land where the vine flowers for ever", and it beats the time of the life of the inhabitants of this paradise through its natural cycle.